mmul-it/training/Mastering-Versioning/Git-Hooks.md

    (no output)

-   ~/myrepo $ git commit -m "Test commit-msg hook" -m "Extended description of the commit" [ERROR] Commit must start with 'feat:' or 'bug:!'
+   ~/myrepo $ git commit -m "Test commit-msg hook" -m "Extended description of the commit" [ERROR] Commit must start with 'feat:' or 'bug:'!
    ```

 6. To commit in any case, skipping the Git hook execution, the `--no-verify`